Richard Lutz goes for a lockdown stroll.

 The leaves aren’t dropping yet.
-We haven’t had a real cold snap.
-But the acorns are bombarding us as we follow an old drove road, the route that cattlemen took to drive push their herds to market for centuries.
-Maybe they used the famous Birmingham Bull Ring (now the site of a well-heeled shopping mall).
+It’s too early and we haven’t had a real cold snap.
+But the acorns are bombarding us as we follow an old drove road, the route that cattlemen took to push their herds to market for centuries.
+Maybe they used the famous Birmingham Bull Ring- now the site of a well-heeled shopping mall.

-In other parts, the apples haven’t dropped yet because there’s been no clipped cold weather nor winds to blow them down.
+The path is overshadowed and cosseted by oak, chestnuts, ash and hemlock.
+Apples haven’t dropped yet because there’s been no biting weather nor winds to blow them down.
 Until now.
 Something is changing.

-We climb out of the valleys to approach it standing, phallic, proud, pushing upon the sky.
-It’s in memory of a local lord of the manor, the sixth Earl of Plymouth who goes by the fantastical name of Sir Other Archer Windsor.
+We climb out of the valleys to approach it standing, phallic, proud, pushing into the sky.
+It’s in memory of a local lord of the manor, the sixth Earl of Plymouth, who goes by the fantastical name of Sir Other Archer Windsor.

-Wow… maybe his parents just couldn’t give a toss what he was called as they took sherry on the back lawn or checked the accounts for their tea plantation in Ceylon.
+Wow… maybe his parents just couldn’t give a toss what he was called as they took sherry on the back lawn or checked the accounts for the tea plantation in Ceylon.

 But no, a quick post-walk canter on the web shows Other is a Viking name derived from Otho.
 As a matter of fact, the sixth earl’s father, grandad and great grandad were all an Other.

-The obelisk plaque reminds us what a kind and thoughtful man he was; on his yacht, on his huge estate, in his stud stables, with his own cavalry.
+The obelisk plaque reminds us, doesn’t want us to forget, what a kind and thoughtful man Sir Other was; on his yacht, on his huge estate, in his stud stables, with his own cavalry.

-Most of us, almost all of us, leave no shred after we die.
-Maybe a photograph, a bank account, a favorite tie or ring, a cherished story that becomes fable for a couple of generations.
+Unlike this man, most of us, almost all of us, leave no shred after we die.
+Maybe a photograph, a bank account, a favorite tie or ring, a cherished story that becomes family fable for a couple of generations.
 That’s about it.

-But Sir Other, who had no children, is there a century and a half after his death.
-A sharp, almost severe, monument crowning these soft rolling hills.
+But Sir Other, who had no children, is there a century and a half after his death, remembered by a sharp, almost severe, monument crowning these soft rolling hills.